jenkinsci/github-label-filter-plugin/README.md

-# Github additional traits plugin
+# Github pull requests filter by labels plugin

-This plugin is a collection of traits for Github organization and Github branch folders.
+This plugin is inspired by the [Github additional traits plugin](https://github.com/jenkinsci/github-additional-traits-plugin).
-It provides filters for
+It provides filters for:
- - Pull requests by labels
+ - Filter pull requests by exactly matching all labels defined in the trait.
- - Pull requests by titles
+ - Black pull requests by matching any labels defined in the trait.
- - Only branches by name (doesn't touch PRs)